 A Complete Guide to Inheritance Tax

 We generally tend to assume that all of our estate will be passed on to our dependants automatically when we pass away, but that’s not always the case.
-A large proportion of the assets that you leave to your loved ones will unfortunately be subject to inheritance tax, also known as death tax.
+A large proportion of the assets that you leave to your loved ones may, unfortunately, be subject to inheritance tax, also known as death tax.

-In this guide, we explain what the 2020 UK threshold for inheritance tax is, how to increase your threshold, how to calculate your inheritance tax, how you can avoid paying it legally, and just about everything else you need to know about the dreaded IHT!
+In this guide, we will touch on what the 2020 UK threshold for inheritance tax is, how to potentially increase your threshold, how to calculate your inheritance tax, how you can avoid paying it legally, and other discussion points about the dreaded IHT!

-Inheritance Tax (IHT) is a tax owed to the government upon death, which is placed on the deceased person’s estate (including all assets such as property, money, possessions, etc).
-At 40% of the estate's value, it can be quite a sizable sum, but there are various allowances and thresholds which make it a lot more bearable, and seeking the advice of a professional to take advantage of these is a must.
+Inheritance Tax (IHT) is a tax owed to the government upon death, which is placed on your estate upon death (including all assets such as property, money, possessions, etc).
+At 40% of the estate's value, it can be quite a sizable sum.
+There are various allowances and thresholds which make it a lot more bearable, and seeking the advice of a professional to take advantage of these is a must.

-The most important of these is the inheritance tax nil rate band (NRB) – which lists the threshold under which you pay no tax.
-The inheritance tax threshold for 2020 (NRB) is currently set at £325,000, and will remain so until a revision in 2021.
-If the estate is worth £325,000 or below,it will not be subject to any inheritance tax.
+The inheritance tax threshold for 2020 is currently set at £325,000, and will remain so until a revision in 2021.
+If the estate is worth £325,000 or below, it will not be subject to any inheritance tax.

 What is included in an estate when someone dies?

 An estate is the total amount of assets a person has upon their death – it can include:

 - The value of all other assets (for example, cars, jewellery, art, collections)

 Then deduct any debts or liabilities which must be paid: